edoyango/personal-webpage/src/docs/content.en/docs/start.md

 # Getting Started

-This page will help you get setup and started to run the GraSPH code.
-And is aimed at beginners.
-The instruction assume you are working on an Ubuntu machine. a Virtual Machine (VM) or WSL2 will work fine too.
+This page will help you get setup and started to run the GraSPH code and is aimed at beginners.
+The instructions assume you are working on an Ubuntu machine with x86_64 CPU architecture. a Virtual Machine (VM) or WSL2 will work fine too.
+If you're using a different OS or CPU architecture, you will need modify the package install commands and paths used in the compilation setup.
 This page assumes you are working in a terminal.

 Steps are seperated based on which version you wish to run.
 See the table of contents on the right side of the page.